jarcane/clojurice/README.md

 The main backend API can be found in `api.clj` and is written in [compojure-api](https://github.com/metosin/compojure-api).
 There is also a [tutorial](https://github.com/metosin/compojure-api/wiki/Tutorial) on working with compojure-api syntax.

+Dependency injection and system component handling is handled via [system](https://github.com/danielsz/system) and the Raamwerk model.
+This is what enables live reloading of the backend, but also orchestrates all the components of the app (static and API servers, config, DB, etc.).
+The main constructors for these are found in `app.systems`.
+There is a base `build-system` function which takes a config from `config.cljc` and produces the base system map for that profile, and then functions that produce the prod and dev systems.

+Of most important note is the `:site-endpoint`, which is the component that handles static routes like the main index and points to `app.routes/site`, and `:api-endpoint`, which is the component for the REST API, and points to `app.api/api-routes`.
+Each of these functions takes a single argument, which is a subset of the system map, containing the keys listed as dependencies in the vector passed to `component/using`.
+So in order for a component to be available to the end-point, its key needs to be added to this vector.

 ### Frontend

 The frontend design is based around a combination of multimethod dispatch for rendering each view, and client-side routing with [bide](https://github.com/funcool/bide).
 As such, adding a new sub-view requires a few steps that are important to remember: